 The term financial advisor can apply to a wide range of professionals, but keep in mind that many people who shouldn’t use this title do so anyway.
-As an example, you’ll likely come across “financial representatives” that focus most of their work on selling whole life insurance.
+As an example, you’ll likely come across “financial representatives” who focus most of their work on selling whole life insurance.
 You’ll also run into financial advisors who use high-pressure sales tactics to sell overpriced, underperforming annuities and other investments that boost their bottom line at your expense.

 Before you pick a financial advisor, you should know about the types of advisors that exist.

 Robo-advisors use technology and algorithms to invest your money in a way that aligns with your appetite for risk.
 Firms you may have heard of in this niche include Wealthfront, but there are plenty of others.

 Robo-advisors tend to charge a percentage of your portfolio amount each year while investing your money in a way that achieves optimal returns while keeping taxes at a minimum.
 With Betterment, for example, you’ll pay .25% to .40% of your portfolio amount each year you use this service.